 How much the asset or group of assets you have is worth:

-This will dictate how much you’ll be able to borrow as well as the kind of rates you’ll have.
+This will dictate how much you’ll be able to borrow as well as the kind of interest rates you’ll be offered.

 The duration of the loan:

 Bridging finance offers arrangements as short as a month or as much as 2 years.

 Whether there is a mortgage on the property:

 This will also affect your available loan amount.

 Your lender will require a survey to be carried out on the property you’re using a security.

 You'll have to pay for that survey.
 The lender will select the surveyor from their own panel.
 On some transactions worth £1,000,000 or less, some lenders will use a desktop valuation service.